 Key water quality issues that may face the 107th Congress include: actions to implement existing provisions of the Clean Water Act (CWA), whether additional steps are necessary to achieve overall goals of the Act, and the appropriate federal role in guiding and paying for clean water activities.
-No major activity occurred during the first session of the 107th Congress, but in the second session, committees are considering legislation to reauthorize water infrastructure funding programs.
+No major activity occurred during the first session of the 107th Congress, but in the second session, House and Senate committees have approved legislation to reauthorize water infrastructure funding programs (H.R.
+3930, S. 1961).